Do you need mortgage insurance?

 Although similar in name, it differs in nature to mortgage insurance.

-Mortgage loan insurance is mandatory when the down payment on a house is less than 20% of the purchase price.
+Mortgage loan insurance (This hyperlink will open in a new tab). is mandatory when the down payment on a house is less than 20% of the purchase price.
 It is imposed by the Canada Mortgage and Housing Corporation (CMHC), whose mission is to protect financial institutions against the risk of default.

 Why get mortgage insurance?